History of the nude in art: Symbolism

 In Belgium, Félicien Rops was also inspired by the world of the fantastic and the supernatural, with an inclination towards the satanic and references to death, with an eroticism that reflects the dark and perverted aspect of love: The Cold Devils (1860), The Temptations of St. Anthony (1878), Pornokrates (1878), The Sacrifice (1882).
 Jean Delville was interested in occultism, showing in his work secret obsessions, where his figures are a mixture of flesh and spirit: The idol of perversity (1891), The treasures of Satan (1895), The school of Plato (1898), The love of souls (1900).
 In sculpture, George Minne was the author of the Fountain with Kneeling Youths (1898–1906), where the same figure of a naked young man is repeated five times around a pond, like Narcissus contemplating his image reflected in the water, leading the gaze into the inner space in search of the solution to the anguish they reflect.

-In the Netherlands, Jan Toorop stood out, author of The Three Brides (1893), which shows the influence of the Chinese shadows of Java—where he was born—with figures with long arms and delicate silhouettes.
+In the Netherlands, Jan Toorop stood out as the author of The Three Brides (1893), which shows the influence of the Chinese shadow figures of Java—where he was born—with figures with long arms and delicate silhouettes.
 Piet Mondrian, before reaching the neoplasticist abstraction, made some symbolist works, generated by his interest in esotericism: Evolution (1910–1911) is a triptych showing three naked figures completely spiritualized, symbolizing the access to knowledge and mystical light.

 Hylas and the Nymphs (1896), by John William Waterhouse, City Art Galleries, Manchester.

-In Great Britain, the school of the Pre-Raphaelites emerged, who were inspired—as their name indicates—by Italian painters prior to Raphael, as well as by the recently emerged photography.
+In Great Britain, the school of the Pre-Raphaelites emerged, who were inspired—as their name indicates—by Italian painters before Raphael, as well as by the recently emerged photography.
 Although their subject matter was of lyrical and religious preferences, they also tackled the nude, such as Dante Gabriel Rossetti (Venus Verticordia, 1868), Edward Burne-Jones (the Pygmalion series, 1868–1870; The Garden of Pan, 1876; The Wheel of Fortune, 1883; The Three Graces, 1890), John Everett Millais (The Knight Errant, 1870), John William Waterhouse (Hylas and the Nymphs, 1896), etc. Between Pre-Raphaelite symbolism and modernist decorativism was the work of the illustrator Aubrey Beardsley, who produced numerous works of an erotic nature (such as his illustrations for Lysistrata and Oscar Wilde's Salome), with a great satirical and irreverent sense, with a style based on a highly stylized line and large black and white surfaces.

 The Myth of Aino (1891), by Akseli Gallen-Kallela, Ateneum, Helsinki.